NannyML/nannyml/docs/how_it_works/univariate_drift_comparison.rst

 .. image:: ../_static/univariate-comparison/binomial_and_sample_size.svg
     :width: 1400pt

-Shift as measured by JS distance, Hellinger distance, and L-infinity distance decreases as the analysis sample increases in size and thus better represents the distribution.
+Shift as measured by Jensen-Shannon distance, Hellinger distance, and L-infinity distance decreases as the analysis sample increases in size and thus better represents the distribution.
 On the other hand, the chi-squared statistic on average remains the same.
 This behaviour may be considered beneficial in some cases.